-Time is not always healer.
+Time is not always a healer.
 The passage of time may take the edge off of acute pain, but it does not necessarily heal the pain.
 On the other hand, time can be used well for healing purposes.
-When time is used properly or well shall I say, then it is because we do something specific with and within it.
-We take time to shape it, in order to do inner work.
+When time is used properly or shall I say, it is because we do something specific with and within it.
+We take time to shape it in order to do inner work.
 It is inner work coupled with courage and honesty that heals all wounds.

 About six years ago I left the church I was attending, because I didn’t quite fit anymore.
 But while I was there, this young girl took a liking to me.
 She decided that sitting with me during a Sunday morning worship service was going to be her regular routine.
 As she began this new journey in her and my life, I instructed her to write notes from the sermon, instead of just drawing.
 I thought if I had her make notes of the message for the day, she would opt to sit elsewhere.
 She didn’t, and there we were, Sunday after Sunday.

 A discussion of the young lady who used to sit with me came up, so at that point I looked her up on Facebook.
 Yes I found her, but she wasn’t too happy to hear from me.
 She expressed how I hurt her, and added to the trust issues she already had.
 Even with my apologies, she decided to leave things as they were, and not accept my apology.
-I had to reason with myself in the fact that, 1.)
-I did repent to her and 2.)
-Anything I said was never to hurt her, but only to assist her in growing up a bit, and to stop the madness with her mother.
+I had to reason with myself in the fact that, I did repent to her and also anything I said was never to hurt her, but only to assist her in growing up a bit, and to stop the madness with her mother.

 We can never take back the things we said, which is why one should also be very careful as to what you say.
 Remember that sometimes you might never get a second chance.
 I made it my business to set the record straight back then, but never using wisdom to decide how to handle this situation.
 Not seeking God’s wisdom on how to handle a problem in your life can be devastating for others, and we never want to hurt anyone.
 I do have some regrets, but have learned in my older age that, somethings are meant to be just the way they are.
 Things happen for a reason, and some things are out of our control.